 2016 – The last round cabin (Round 3) was demolished to make room for a gazebo.

 2017 – A large gazebo was completed and used by campers.
 2017’s Junior 1 section was the first camp to have a fire in the gazebo and it was used for closing ceremonies the rest of the summer.

 2020 – Due to the global pandemic no summer programming was run at Camp Christopher.
 Many volunteers gave their time and energy throughout the warmer months to paint the kitchen, dining room and craft room.
 As well, a new deck was built on the North side of the building.

 The Chapel was demolished and removed from site.

-A new boathouse will be built this year thanks to the Tri4Kids Committee and the PCC Chisholm Fund.
+2021 – A new boat shed was built thanks to the Tri4Kids Committee and the PCC Chisholm Fund.